BU-SENG/foss-project-linen-gum/README.md

 ---

-### ⚙️ Backend Setup
+#### ⚙️ Backend Setup

-Navigate to the backend directory from the frontend:
+Navigate to the backend directory from the frontend directory:

 ```bash
 cd ../backend